NethermindEth/forta-staking-vault/README.md

     forge script Deploy --rpc-url "your-rpc-url" --broadcast
     ```

-    1. In order to verify the contracts deployed you can add the `--verify` flag if the api key of the scaner of the network used is set in the `.env`
+    1. In order to verify the contracts deployed you can add the `--verify` flag if the api key of the explorer of the network used is set in the `.env`
         ```bash
         ETHERSCAN_API_KEY=
         ```